paypal/scala-style-guide/README.md

 ## Public Methods

 Limit the number of public methods in your class to 30.
+You can make an exception to this if everything in the class is an extremely simple definition of a new class.

 # Throwables